cognaize/ontology/README.md

 ## Overview

-Our ontologies are crafted to support data scientists, and AI developers who are looking to harness structured knowledge for private, non-commercial applications.
+Our ontologies are crafted to support data scientists, and AI developers who are looking to harness structured knowledge.
 The models provided here represent a broad spectrum of financial concepts, relationships, and terms that are crucial for a deeper understanding and operation within the financial domain.

+##  License
+This repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License.
+Consult the LICENSE file for details.

 ## Repository Structure